How to Renew Your Insurance in Kansas

 How To Renew Your Insurance License In Kansas

-There is no fee for renewing your license.
+There is a fee of $90 per application to renew your license.